What We Do

 Our Projects and Research

-The projects listed below make progress toward fulfilling the mandates in Pub.
-L. 109-226.
-Any maps produced through these efforts must be enacted by Congress to become effective.
+The mapping projects listed below make progress toward either fulfilling the mandates in Pub.
+L. 109-226 or our statutory 5-year review requirement.
+Maps produced through our comprehensive remapping efforts must be enacted by Congress to become effective, while maps produced through the 5-year review process make only minor modifications and are made effective administratively through publication of a notice in the Federal Register.
 Learn more about the CBRS boundary modification process.